-MC-8 is a water-based chemical to prevent rusting when metal parts soak in the solvent.
+MC-8 is a water-based chemical to prevent rusting when metal parts are soaked in the solvent.

 Mass finishing equipment for rust removal

-If you have soiled parts to restoration, mass finishing would be the most cost-effective way to do it at a low price.
-Depending on your parts size, a trough vibratory finishing machine or vibratory finishing bowl machine would fit your requirement.
+If you have soiled parts for restoration, mass finishing would be the most cost-effective way to do it at a low price.
+Depending on your parts’ size, a trough vibratory tumbler finishing machine or vibratory finishing bowl machine would fit your requirement.

-- Suggest the right de-rusting media for your parts
+- Suggests the right de-rusting media for your parts

 - Rust removal in a short amount of time